near/docs/docs/3.tutorials/crosswords/01-basics/02-add-functions-call.md

 `friend.testnet` **cannot** create `another.crossword.friend.testnet` because accounts may only create a subaccount that's "one level deeper."

-See this visualization where two keys belonging to `mike.near` is able to create `new.mike.near`.
+See this visualization where two keys belonging to `mike.near` are able to create `new.mike.near`.
 We'll get into concepts around access keys later.

 <figure>
     <img src={createAccount} alt="Depiction of create account where two figures put together a subaccount.
 Art created by seanpineda.near"/>